s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

 single node outages ... - the faults we consider or explicitly exclude are discussed later in the document).

-With pipeline, we mean all the chain from the ingress to the persistent volume `PV`:
+With pipeline, we mean all the chain from the ingress to the persistent volume `PV` (provided by Longhorn):

 ```mermaid
 flowchart LR